 Windmill palm trees can add a taste of the tropics to your garden even in a temperate climate like Washington state.

-You don’t have to live in sunny Florida to get a tropical vibe in your garden.
-The exceptionally cold-hardy windmill palm tree can thrive across the West Coast as far north as Washington, with stunning, broad green blades and yellow blossoms in spring.
-The windmill palm is also well-suited for the Gulf Coast due to its high salt tolerance.
-As a particularly shade-tolerant tree, the windmill palm is a striking, low-maintenance addition to any garden.
+You don’t have to live in sunny Florida to get a tropical vibe in your garden—you just need a windmill palm tree.
+This exceptionally shade-tolerant and cold-hardy palm can thrive across the West Coast as far north as Washington.
+Windmill palms are also well-suited for the Gulf Coast, thanks to their high salt tolerance.

 Windmill Palm Trees at a Glance